-If you would like the high-dose flu vaccine that’s meant for people older than 65, please contact your provider or one of these pharmacies to check availability:
+If you would like the vaccine that is preferentially recommended for those ages 65 and older, contact your provider or one of these pharmacies to check availability:

 Safeway